jonlinca/ACLandR/README.md

 Take some time to inspect the data – you will want to understand what the expected result is.

 After you are done, save the ACL project.
+If you haven't yet, move *tuned_model.rda* and *testing.csv* into the same folder as your ACL Analytics project.

 ### Step 3: Within R, create the function that ACL will use to call for a prediction